Home » Natural Remedies » Herbal Treatment

 For example, take the recent pooling of research conducted by Dr. Liyuan Kang of the Tianjin University of Traditional Chinese Medicine.
 Kang and his team gathered 1,143 articles studying the effects of Chinese medicine of vascular dementia.
 Out of these articles, 31 clinical studies involving a total of 2,868 participants were considered.

-With 1,605 patients on Chinese herbals and 1,263 on placebo or Western medicine, the results showed that the former appears to be a safer and more effective treatment.
+With 1,605 dementia patients on Chinese herbals and 1,263 on placebo or Western medicine, the results showed that the former appears to be a safer and more effective treatment.
 Disease amelioration was up in the herbal medicine crowd as were their Mini-Mental State Examination scores.
-This group also had less adverse reactions to treatment.
+This group also had less reactions to treatment.

 Writing in Neural Regeneration Research, Kang and his team said, “The results are promising; however, evidence provided in this study may not be reliable owing to the poor quality of the included trials.
 Indeed, all of the trials took place in China, only nine of 31 studies were blinded and few of them used allocation concealment.
 But, this pooling of data could be enough to ignite the fuse for higher quality trials.